 The Night Shadow project is born of an attempt to share a phenomenon I find beautiful.
 In my travels through the city at night I was constantly encountering thought-provoking shapes projected on streets and sidewalks that were cast by the lights we keep on at night.
 In an attempt to both draw attention to and temporarily preserve these projections I began outlining their contours in chalk.
-Chalk, like the shadows themselves, is a fugitive material.
-At times these drawings have lasted two years, in many cases they are washed away the next morning.
-I began making photographs of the completed pieces in an attempt to further share these short lived installations and my appreciation for the beauty of the night.
+Chalk, like the shadows themselves, is a fugitive material, and while these drawings have lasted up to two years, in many cases they are washed away the next morning.
+I began making photographs of the completed pieces in an attempt to further preserve and share these fleeting installations and my appreciation for the beauty of the night.

-While The Night Shadow is in essence documentation of installation drawings I have recently expanded into more sculptural installations.
-Suspended Forest is an installation of discarded Christmas trees hung under the BQE in Williamsburg, Brooklyn was featured by Wooster Collective, Animal, Gothamist, Huffington Post, Inhabitat, and Recyclart to name a few.
+Suspended Forest is an installation of discarded Christmas trees hung under the BQE in Williamsburg, Brooklyn.
+It was featured in Wooster Collective, Animal, Gothamist, Huffington Post, Inhabitat, and Recyclart to name a few.

 While at the Vermont Studio Center I collaborated with writer Alena Graedon on an installation where I lettered selections of her work in water on a bridge railing in Vermont.
 The temperature was so cold that the water immediately froze but was very ephemeral, absorbed by the bridge, buffeted by snow, and melted when the temperature rose.